truth table: test_truth_table_tests

 return x, y

-the terminal still shows green and I remove the other statements
+the terminal still shows green and I remove the other lines

 def converse_non_implication(x, y):